adevkota-bit/project-team-3/Team3.md

 *"The greater danger for most of us lies not in setting our aim too high and falling short; but in setting our aim too low, and achieving our mark."* - Michelangelo

+# Abigya Devkota

+Hello, my name is Abigya Devkota, I go by Abi.
+I am based in Boston, MA and currently work as a Software Engineer.
+I am mostly familiar with Java and love learning ways to write sustainable code.
+Some of my interests include AWS and AI.
+During my free time, I like reading books and spending time with friends and family.